mgoldcoin/mgold/technical-details/waves-contracts-language-description.md

 * `3MxjWXEUcVCeiaEUqNcorB5HxSpLsgJCGxE` - Alice's account;
 * `3MqGVvfgqdqqU6P9mTAsLSxyRoRjrHF18Mf` - Bob's account;
 * `3N13xTzVpM2ukPLwyP46KJcuTxZ7mSf8ieN` - Shared account with waves we want to spend.

+If Alice and Bob are the one person, it may be treated as 2FA.

 ### Creating a script